We want you to feel comfortable using our website.

 - Card, payment details of customers - 6 years

-As a data subject, you have the following rights under the Data Protection Laws:
+As a data subject, you have the following rights under the Data Protection Laws, subject to exceptions set out in the Data Protection Laws:

 - the right to object to processing of your personal data;